wing5wong/artisan-whs-static/source/_extracurricular_activities/netball.md

   - image: https://res.cloudinary.com/whanganuihigh/image/upload/v1763937273/misha_jumping_bpzwju.jpg
   - image: https://res.cloudinary.com/whanganuihigh/image/upload/v1763937264/With_Lisas_award_jh3bll.jpg
 ---
-**Grades are:** Juniors Girls (Year 9 & 10), Seniors Girls (Year 11-13) & Mixed (Year 9-13).
+**Grades are:** Juniors Girls (Year 9 & 10), Seniors Girls (Year 11-13).

-Senior and Junior trials will be held on the 31 March – 4 April, 2pm-4pm at the Springvale Stadium.
+**Junior trials** will be held on 30 & 31 March from 1pm-4pm at the Springvale Stadium.
-Senior A1 trials will be separate from these trials.
+**Senior trials** will be held on 1 & 2 April from 1pm-4pm at the Springvale Stadium.

+Please contact Mrs Murphy if you are interested in coaching a team.

+**Senior A1 & A2 trials** will be held on 31 March 5:30pm-7pm.

+Teams will be announced on 2 April on the gym noticeboard.

+The Premier competition starts on Monday 4 May.
-**Competitions** are on Saturday afternoon at Laird Park Netball Courts in Peat St.
+The Saturday competition starts on Saturday 2 May at Laird Park Netball Courts in Peat St. The first 2 weeks consist of 2 x grading games each day.

 **Practice** time depends on the coach but is usually after school.

-**Costs:** $100 (approx) per player - must be paid before May.
+**Costs:** $100 (approx) per player - must be paid before taking the court for the first time.
 Senior A1 fees are different to this.

 **Uniform:** PE top and a black skirt purchased from Andersons, 184 Victoria Ave.
 Senior A1 will have a uniform supplied to them.